JAZSI/Discord.jsv13-music-bot-template/README.md

 - Create a new application
 - Add a bot
 - Get the token
-- Add the token to the .env file
+- Add the token to the .env file as the "TOKEN" variable

 ## Visual Studio Code Snippets